 The Patriot is a 2000 American historical war film directed by Roland Emmerich and written by Robert Rodat.
 The film stars Mel Gibson, Heath Ledger, Joely Richardson, Jason Isaacs, Tom Wilkinson, and Donnie Wahlberg.
 It showcases the story of the American Revolution against the British Empire.

 Benjamin Martin (Mel Gibson) is a patriot who is opposed to the British rule of America.
 When his son is killed by the British, he joins the fight against them and becomes a skilled military strategist.
 The film follows his journey as he leads the American Revolution and fights for America’s independence.
+If you want to know more about the British Empire, particularly its rise and fall, then you can read A Brief History of the British Empire.

 If you’re fascinated by history books and want to see what life was like during the Vietnam War, then watch Platoon.
 This movie stars Charlie Sheen as Chris Taylor, an inexperienced soldier who gets caught up in the war after being drafted into it without any idea of what he’s getting himself into.
 This is a critically acclaimed film that was nominated for seven Oscars, and it will help you understand the struggles of those who fought during this time period.